cuttlemaster/lets-play-memory/README.md

 * User can choose the size of their game (4x4 or 6x6)
 * User can play the game to completion

+## Desired Skills Development
+* Continued strengthening of vanilla javascript skills (being in management has left them rusty)
+* Learning how to properly shuffle an array (Field-Yates algorithm)
+* Attempt some CSS animations when tiles are chosen